Conserving elastic turbulence numerically using artificial diffusivity

 To simulate elastic turbulence, where viscoelasticity dominates, numerical solvers introduce an artificial stress diffusivity term to handle the steep polymer stress gradients that ensue.
 This has recently been shown [Gupta \& Vincenzi, \textit{J. Fluid Mech.} \textbf{870}, 405-418 (2019); Dzanic \textit{et al., J. Fluid Mech.} \textbf{937}, A31 (2022)] to introduce unphysical artifacts with a detrimental impact on simulations.
 In this Letter, we propose that artificial diffusion is limited to regions where stress gradients are steep instead of seeking the zero-diffusivity limit.
 Through the cellular forcing and four-roll mill problem, we demonstrate that this modified artificial diffusivity is devoid of unphysical artifacts, allowing all features of elastic turbulence to be retained.
-Results are found to conform with direct simulations while only requiring a fraction of the numerical resolution.
+Results are found to conform with direct simulations , reducing the impact of artificial diffusivity from a qualitative scale to a quantitative scale while only requiring a fraction of the numerical resolution.

 It is well-known that fluid flow with the addition of polymer molecules to a solvent (i.e., viscoelastic fluids) in the absence of inertial instabilities $Re=\rho U \ell/ \mu \leq 1$ generates an anisotropic elastic stress contribution that transitions the flow to a novel chaotic regime, known as elastic turbulence (ET) \cite{Groisman_2001, Groisman_2004,Steinberg_REVIEW}.
 ET is purely driven by viscoelastic instabilities, where the viscous to elastic effects are measured by the Weissenberg number $Wi=\tau U/\ell\gg1$, and viscoelastic and inertial effects characterized by the elasticity number $El\equiv Wi/Re = \tau \mu /(\rho\ell^2)\gg1$.
 Here, $\tau$ is the longest polymer relaxation time, $\ell$ characteristic length scale, $\rho$ is the density, $\mu$ is the total viscosity, and $U$ is the average velocity.
 This purely elastic instability shares a lot of features with traditional inertial turbulence, namely, (i) increased flow resistance, (ii) enhanced mixing, (iii) random flow fluctuations characterized by a broadband spectrum of spatial and temporal frequencies \citep{Steinberg_REVIEW}.
 In an effort to better understand the role of viscoelastic instabilities in these novel chaotic flow regimes, a plethora of numerical studies have been conducted \cite{Poole_2007, Berti_2008, Grilli_2013, plan_gupta_vincenzi_gibbon_2017,gupta_vincenzi_2019,Alves_Rev}.
 The majority of which, involve resolving the hydrodynamic field through the incompressible Navier-Stokes equations,